DioxusLabs/sdk/README.md

 }
 ```

+> `dioxus-std` is extremely immature.
+Things will often break during this period.

 ## Platform Support
 Currently `dioxus-std` only supports desktop targets.
 It is planned to support all of Dioxus' targets in the future.